import casadi as cs

 cmd.append(cmd[-1])Visualizing the results

 The next figure illustrates the expected dynamical behavior of the system.
-First concentration of \(C\) rises from zero to the prescribed value in about 15 steps, and because of the change in set-point it starts deviating from target at step 110 to reach the new value.
-It is also interesting to observe that command saturates at 90%, what indicates that production of the second target is a limiting case for this reactor under the given transition.
-We respected the process window during 88.6% of the time.
+First, the concentration of \(C\) rises from zero to the prescribed value in about 15 steps, and because of the change in set-point it starts deviating from the target at step 110 to reach the new value.
+It is also interesting to observe that the command saturates at 90%, which indicates that achieving the second target is a limiting case for this reactor under the given transition.
+The product concentration remained within the quality window 88.6% of the time.

 plt.close("all")